Sadraeaz/NetCDF_to_CSV/README.md

 ## Extract SWI at Fixed Sites from NetCDF

-This script extracts SWI values from a NetCDF file(s) at predefined sites locations using nearest-neighbour matching.
+These scripts extract SWI values from a NetCDF file(s) at predefined sites locations using nearest-neighbour matching.

 ### Requirements